- Investor Centre

 Deeply weathered mineralised porphyry is overlain by 35-60m of lake clays and comprises a massive to weakly laminated feldspar porphyry with a fine-grained quartz/feldspar matrix.
 The generally massive and consistent texture of this rock suggests it to be a high level felsic/intermediate intrusive body emplaced in a dilational position along the Bindah Fault.
 All elevated gold values >0.1 g/t Au received to date were returned from intersections containing quartz veins within variably altered and pyritic feldspar porphyry.

 As noted above, intersections with >0.5 g/t Au coincide with quartz veins typically 0.01m – 0.2m thick.
 Quartz veins (including the visible gold bearing quartz vein described above) pass outward into hydrothermally altered and bleached feldspar porphyry with the alteration dominated by development of sericite and pyrite.

-Visible Gold Observed in 17BEDD01, the first of 5 diamond drill hole completed at BE1.
-This first drill hole was designed to explore the extent of gold mineralisation intersected in aircore drill hole 17LCAC130, namely, 21m @ 1.82 g/t Au from 87m as shown in the diagram above
+Visible gold was observed in 17BEDD01 in the first 5 diamond drill holes which were completed at BE 1.
+This first drill hole was designed to explore the extent of gold mineralisation intersected in aircore drill hole 17LCAC130, namely, 21m @ 1.82 g/t Au from 87m as shown in the diagram above.

 The best diamond drill assay of 0.14m @ 8.91 g/t Au, coincides with a 14cm wide laminated quartz vein containing visible gold at a drilled depth of 79m in 17BEDD01 which was the first of 5 diamond drill holes at BE 1 (MAT announcement to ASX 23rd May 2017).